Evaluating Analysts’ Value: Evidence from Recommendations around Stock Price Jumps

-Recent literature documents that the issuance of analyst recommendations tends to coincide with important corporate events, but offers mixed evidence on whether such recommendations have added value.
-In this paper, we use large discontinuous stock price changes, known as jumps, to proxy for corporate “events” with significant information shock and reexamine the potential value of analyst revisions.
+Recent literature documents that analyst recommendations tend to coincide with important corporate events, but offers mixed evidence on whether such recommendations have added value.
+In this paper, we use jump in stock price as a proxy for generic corporate “information event” and examine market reactions to recommendation revisions made around such events.
 Consistent with the literature, we find that analysts revise their recommendations more frequently on days with jumps in stock prices.
-These contemporaneous revisions, although accounting for only 10% of the revision sample, explain up to a half (a third) of the initial market reactions for downgrades (upgrades).
+Although such contemporaneous revisions account for only 10% of the sample, they explain up to a half (a third) of the initial market reactions for downgrades (upgrades).
 Nevertheless, when focusing on revisions made after stock price jumps - which are less likely influenced by confounding corporate events - we still find that these revisions contain significant price information.
-The added value is most pronounced for upgrades following positive jumps, with an average of abnormal 4.5% return over a 6-month horizon.
+The added value is most pronounced for upgrades following positive jumps, with an extra 4.5% average return above those not following jumps over a 6-month horizon.

 Keywords: Analyst Recommendations, Information Processing Ability, Stock Price Jumps, Corporate Event, Market Reactions